Practical engineering philosophy

 30h simulation- this beam explodes in the simulation, but would probably hold in real life practice (according to Eurocodes).
 The advanced simulations make extremely safe structures.
 If it holds in numerical - it will hold in reality.

-In 6h, helical the stairs were drawn, and validated.
-These could be welded from S355 and remain: 1.
-Fatigue safe 2.
+1. Fatigue safe 2.
 Feel stable (not "shaky").
 3. Certifiable for CE mark.

 Natural frequency depends on how the stairs are attached.
 The way stairs are anchored has a big impact on their ergonomic performance.
 And safety... wrong connection will conflict with EN requirements (any mode below 10Hz is not good, and added mass during operation must be considered).